 Short Term Effects

-Long Term Effects
+Long Term or Extreme Effects